ibm-cloud-docs/track-spend-with-cloudability/plan.md

 # Setting up {{site.data.keyword.IBM_notm}} Cloudability Enablement Deployable Architecture
 {: #planning}

-Running the {{site.data.keyword.IBM_notm}} Cloudability Enablement Deployable Architecture(DA) requires authorization inputs from the {{site.data.keyword.cloud_notm}} account.
+Running the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture requires authorization inputs from the {{site.data.keyword.cloud_notm}} account.
 An {{site.data.keyword.IBM_notm}} Cloudability API key is also needed to add your {{site.data.keyword.cloud_notm}} account to {{site.data.keyword.IBM_notm}} Cloudability.
 Follow these instructions to help create and manage your [API keys](#x8051010){: term}.
 {: shortdesc}

 Authentication to {{site.data.keyword.IBM_notm}} Cloudability is not required to run the deployable architecture.
-You can configure the deployable architecture(DA) to create the infrastructure and manually add the {{site.data.keyword.cloud_notm}} account to Cloudability through its UI or re-configure the DA to add the {{site.data.keyword.cloud_notm}} account to Cloudability later.
+You can configure the deployable architecture to create the infrastructure and manually add the {{site.data.keyword.cloud_notm}} account to Cloudability through its UI or re-configure the deployable architecture to add the {{site.data.keyword.cloud_notm}} account to Cloudability later.
 See the [Cloudability configuration reference](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-configure) for more details.
 {: notice}

 ## Cloudability authorization
 {: #api-key}

-The Cloudability Enablement DA supports two types of authentication to Cloudability:
+The Cloudability Enablement deployable architecture supports two types of authentication to Cloudability:

 1. [Cloudability API key](#acquiring-api-key) (simpler)
 2. [Access Administration API key](#frontdoor-api-key) (more secure)